fernandoocampo/filtering-matches/README.md

 ### Assumptions ###

+* I am stronger on the backend side.

 * All filters to search are not required.

 * If client doesn't search any filter the system should return an empty array.